AgathePuissant/SimCLR_phenotypic_convergence/README.md

 - Run a permutation test to assess convergence and divergence in sympatry
 - Assess which sex contributes to recent dimorphism evolution

+You can find information about the general concepts and the different steps in documentation.pdf.

 Python packages needed :

 ***